 Commercial Driver License (CDL) Third Party Examiner (TPE) Program

-Each Third Party Skills Test Examiner must have a minimum of two years as a successful school bus driver and possess knowledge of commercial driver’s license requirements.
-Each candidate must complete a six-day examiner-specific training conducted by Educational Service District and the Department of Licensing.
-Curriculum for the course follows existing DOL testing standards as well as the American Association of Motor Vehicle Administrators (AAMVA) guidelines.
+Each Third Party Skills Test Examiner must have a minimum of two years as a successful school bus driver with at least a Class B CDL with “S” and “P” endorsements.
+Each candidate must successfully complete a multi-day training course conducted by the WA State Department of Licensing CDL Compliance Division.
+The curriculum for the course follows existing DOL testing standards, which include guidelines from the American Association of Motor Vehicle Administrators (AAMVA).